Sextant-Observed Altitude of the Sun

 Undoubtedly it’s worth noting that the parallax of the sun can be disregarded in this context.

-Observed sextant height of the sun:
+Observed sextant altitude of the sun:

 Looking east at American Marram Grass.
 Author image: Royalbroil